sparsh-ai/recohut/docs/03-processing/lab-dbt-stackexchnge/README.md

-# Stackexchange dbt Bigquery
+# Lab: dbt BigQuery on Stack Exchange data

-> Stack Exchange ELT pipeline with dbt and BigQuery

 Extract, Load and Transform the Stack Exchange data using dbt and google bigquery warehouse.